chiragsakhuja/lc3tools/docs/BUILD.md

 The standalone executable will be produced in `frontend/gui/build/` and its format will depend on the platform it is being built on (`.exe`, `.app.`, etc.).

+# Copyright Notice
+Copyright 2020 &copy; McGraw-Hill Education.
+All rights reserved.
+No reproduction or distribution without the prior written consent of McGraw-Hill Education.